-Get outside and enjoy nature in the metro as a family this spring!
+Get outside and enjoy nature in the metro as a family!
 “Exploring nature provides many benefits, especially when experienced as a family,” said Jennifer McClintock, spokesperson for the Oklahoma City Parks and Recreation Department.
 “First and foremost, it helps you re-connect with the people closest to you.
 When you’re hiking in the woods or along a trail, you can let go and experience the world as it was intended to be.”

 “Families can look for wildlife together, play a game of nature ‘I Spy,’ go geocaching, or participate in a nature scavenger hunt, all of which can improve observation and communication skills, especially as it gets everyone away from video screens and smartphones, which are such a constant part of our lives these days,” McClintock adds.

-There is no better time than spring to get outside and enjoy nature with your family.
 And the best news is, you don’t have to travel far to experience the wonders of nature.
 It’s all right here in Oklahoma.
 Ready to unplug and reconnect with your family?
 Here are five beautiful places to rediscover nature close to home.

 Martin Park Nature Center (5000 W. Memorial Rd, www.okc.gov/parks) is a 144-acre preserve located in northwest Oklahoma City.
 Martin Park is home to many species of animals including butterflies, squirrels, deer, foxes, coyotes, armadillos and a multitude of birds.
 Hiking trails weave through the wooded and grassland areas of the park, with signage and trail maps available to guide and educate visitors.
 Additional park amenities include a playground, pavilion for rent, restrooms and an education center offering a variety of educational programs.
 Regular park hours are 5 a.m. – 6 p.m., Oct.
 1 – March 31 & 5 a.m. – 9 p.m., April 1 – Sept.
 30.